UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 Quick-start Guide
 *****************

-This guide is a quick walkthrough for the DESeq Browser from start to finish.
+This guide is walkthrough for the DESeq Browser from start to finish.

 Getting Started
 ===============